Doing Business with Oregon Department of Transportation

 Businesses that become certified have access to many supportive services from ODOT and elsewhere.
 These services range from professional training, tutoring or consulting and are designed to improve a firm's ability to successfully complete ODOT contracts and projects.

-To begin applying for services to help your business, search through the following information or contact the Small Business Programs Manager, Daniel Jackson.
+To begin applying for services to help your business, search through the following information.

 It is important for small businesses to engage in networking to grow their business opportunities.
 ODOT has partnered with trade organizations, chambers and business associations which small businesses can use as resources for workshops, technical assistance and for loans.